KevinMusgrave/powerful-benchmarker/docs/index.md

 ### Set default flags

 The easiest way to get started is to download the [example script](https://github.com/KevinMusgrave/powerful-benchmarker/blob/master/examples/run.py).
-Then change the default values for the following flags:
+Then change the default values for the following flags (each one should be an absolute file path, not a relative path):

 - ```pytorch_home``` is where you want to save downloaded pretrained models.
 - ```dataset_root``` is where your datasets will be downloaded, or where they are already located.